SillyFreak/blog/content/blog/003-layout-convergence.typ

 #raw(block: true, lang: "typ", read("assets/003/outline-1.typ").trim())

-Three things are important here:
+Four things are important here:

-- the width of the page is chosen so the heading fits barely in one line in the outline
+- the width of the page is chosen so the outline entry fits barely in one line
+- the position of the outline is chosen so the heading fits barely on the page
 - the page numbering uses roman numerals
 - this appears on page "iv", which is followed by "v" -- and the latter numeral takes less space than the former!

 The effect is that these two results are possible:

+#figure({
+  import "@preview/shadowed:0.2.0": shadowed

+  let pg(path) = shadowed(shadow: 2mm, image(path))

+  grid(
+    columns: 2,
+    gutter: 1em,
+    {
+      show: block.with(fill: gray.lighten(50%))
+      // the page is 70mm tall, 74mm with shadow
+      pg("assets/003/outline-1.svg")
+    },
+    {
+      show: block.with(fill: gray.lighten(50%), inset: (y: 2mm))
+      block(clip: true, {
+        set block(spacing: 1mm)
+        // the page is 74mm-32mm = 42mm tall
+        v(-30mm)
+        pg("assets/003/outline-2-p1.svg")
+        // the image is 74mm-47cm = 27mm tall
+        pg("assets/003/outline-2-p2.svg")
+        v(-49mm)
+        // in total this block is 2*74mm-79mm+1mm+2*2mm = 74mm tall
+      })
+    },
+  )
+})

-Either, the outline entry fits in one line, but that line wrongly says the heading is on page "v"; or it breaks into a second line, shifting the heading to page "v", to accomodate for page number "iv"!
+Either, the outline entry fits in one line, but that line wrongly says the heading is on page "v"; or, when trying to accomodate for page number "iv", it breaks into a second line, shifting the heading to page "v"!
 Your document will give you one of the two -- and a warning: "Layout did not converge within 5 attempts".

 == Leaving outlines behind